 HIGH POINT CONFIDENTIAL: GI faces the music for desertion

 Sep.
-1—This is part three of a four-part High Point Confidential series.
+1—EDITOR'S NOTE — This is part three of a four-part High Point Confidential series.
 The first two parts of "Saving Pvt.
 Johnson" were published Sunday and Tuesday, or you can read them online at HPEnews.com.

 Johnson, a 22-year-old GI from High Point, had disappeared behind the Iron Curtain the previous summer, prompting speculation that he'd been taken prisoner by communist forces ... or worse.
 Back in High Point, Johnson's wife, Madge, prayed her husband would be found safe.